nirocfz/arabica/README.md

 ### Configure Hugo

-Add the folling line to `config.toml` to use the theme
+Add the following line to `config.toml` to use the theme

 ```
 theme = "arabica"